darklang/docs/docs/languagedetails.md

 the `then` block and `else` block respectively.
 You cannot use either variable below the `if` expression.

-See doc on `coding in an expression-based language`.

 ### If

 Dark supports if/else statement.
 The argument to an `if` is a boolean.
 We